greenelab/connectivity-search-manuscript/manuscript.md

 We created a backend application using Python's Django web framework.
 The source code is available in the [`connectivity-search-backend`](https://github.com/greenelab/connectivity-search-backend) repository.
-The primary role of the backend is manage a relational database and provide an API for requesting data.
+The primary role of the backend is to manage a relational database and provide an API for requesting data.

 We define the database schema [using](https://github.com/greenelab/connectivity-search-backend/blob/af12f8cf2ad47d9a25ce8d1b7889390654eb3bb9/dj_hetmech_app/models.py "models.py for the dj_hetmech_app") Django's object-relational mapping framework (Figure @fig:database).
 We [import](https://github.com/greenelab/connectivity-search-backend/blob/af12f8cf2ad47d9a25ce8d1b7889390654eb3bb9/dj_hetmech_app/management/commands/populate_database.py "dj_hetmech_app populate_database management command") the data into a PostgreSQL database.
 Populating the database for all 2,205 metapaths up to length 3 was a prolonged operation, [taking](https://github.com/greenelab/connectivity-search-backend/pull/41#issuecomment-488054789) over 3 days.
 The majority of the time is spent populating the `DegreeGroupedPermutation` (37,905,389 rows) and `PathCount` (174,986,768 rows) tables.
+The database is located at `search-db.het.io` with public read-only access [available](https://github.com/greenelab/connectivity-search-backend#database).

 ![
 **Schema for the connectivity search backend relational database models.**